cloudflare/cloudflare-docs/content/workers/wrangler/migration/update-v2-to-v3.md

 # Migrate from Wrangler v2 to v3

-There are no special instructions for migrating Wrangler v2 to v3.
-You should be able to update the package via [our update guide](/workers/wrangler/install-and-update/#update-wrangler) and experience no disruption to your workflow.
+There are no special instructions for migrating from Wrangler v2 to v3.
+You should be able to update Wrangler by following the instructions in [Install/Update Wrangler](/workers/wrangler/install-and-update/#update-wrangler).
+You should experience no disruption to your workflow.

 {{<Aside type="note">}}